 - revolving line of credit up to $500 (credit approval required)

 Benefits of the Graduate Account:

-have up to 12 months grace period to
+- Take up to 12 months grace period

 - Direct Payment available at thousands

 - The line of credit provides overdraft protection.

 grants a $2,500 scholarship to a student beginning post-secondary